stepanataccolade/docsv2/sources/index.md

 # What is Shippable?

 Shippable was founded so that software development teams could accelerate their release cycles by automating the build, test and deployment of applications.
-Our Continuous Delivery pipeline takes your code from from source control to production, without the need for configuration management/IT automation tools or infrastructure code.
+Our Continuous Delivery pipeline takes your code from source control to production, without the need for configuration management/IT automation tools or infrastructure code.

 We integrate with the tools and technologies you use today and will need tomorrow, like GitHub, Bitbucket and on-prem repositories, offer seamless deployment to private clouds as well as leading cloud providers including Amazon and Google, and support all application architectures from enterprise grade multi-tier to containerized micro services.